shuzhao-li-lab/metDataModel/README.md

 - our book chapter to explain metabolic models in the context of metabolomic pathway analysis (https://link.springer.com/protocol/10.1007/978-1-0716-0239-3_19)

-## History
+## Note

-This repo was renamed from Azimuth-metabolomics.
-All annotation functions are moved to mass2chem package.
+Annotation functions were moved to mass2chem, khipu and JMS packages.